Navigating the Waves of Culture Shock: A Guide to Thriving Abroad

 Some of the culture shock examples are mentioned in detail below:

 2. Social Customs: Ahmed, a Canadian-based Egyptian, had a surprised look on his face when he realized that there was an entirely different set of values (individualism and personal space) here in Canada compared to the ones he grew up with in Egypt that were more of a communal nature.
-Through his noticing and reacting to other people's conduct he established a social line of observing others' actions and reactions to the interactions.
+By noticing and reacting to other people's conduct he established a social line of observing others' actions and reactions to the interactions.

 Conclusion